simonmichael/hledger_site/src/1.33/hledger.md

 $ hledger print -c '$1.000,0'
 ```

-This option can repeated to set the display style for multiple
+This option can be repeated to set the display style for multiple
 commodities/currencies.
 Its argument is as described in the [commodity
 directive](#commodity-directive).